The simple present tense might be the most essential building block in your English journey.

 Forming a sentence in the simple present is easy!

-This guide show you how to form a simple present tense sentence that you should know:
+This guide shows you how to form a simple present tense sentence that you should know:

 How to Use Simple Present Tense in Positive Sentence